Tommy Finney

-Thomas Finney (born 6 November 1952 in Belfast) is a former Northern Ireland international footballer who made over 260 appearances in the Football League for Cambridge United as a midfielder.
+Thomas Finney (born 6 November 1952) is a Northern Irish former footballer who made over 260 appearances in the Football League for Cambridge United as a midfielder.
+He also played League football for Luton Town, Sunderland and Brentford.
+Finney later managed Ely City and Histon in non-League football.
 He was a member of the Northern Ireland squad at the 1982 World Cup.

 International career

 Finney scored one goal in five appearances for the Northern Ireland amateur team between 1972 and 1973.
-He won 14 caps for the senior team between 1974 and 1980 and was a member of the Northern Ireland 1982 World Cup squad, but did not make an appearance.
+He won 14 caps and scored two goals for the senior team between 1974 and 1980.
+He was a member of the Northern Ireland 1982 World Cup squad, but did not make an appearance.

 Personal life

 While a junior player in Northern Ireland, Finney worked for a gas company.